Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

+All galaxies in our sample show an underlying broad component or high velocity emission.
+For GRB 030329 and GRB 050826 two separate components might be present in the blue and red wings (see Figs.\,\ref{fig:030329_Hafits} and \ref{fig:050826_Hafits}).
+Similar looking excess emission in H$\alpha$ has been observed in a sample of nearby extremely metal poor (XMP) dwarfs \citep{OlmoGarcia17} and explained with expanding shells that can be more or less symmetric and/or affected by differential dust extinction.
+Three galaxies of our sample also have multiple narrow components.
+Even galaxies that appear compact, however, can have multiple components in velocity due to the orientation of the galaxy, see e.g. the host of GRB 100418A \citep{deUgarte18b}.

+The narrow and broad components are kinematically detached.
+While the narrow component follows the general velocity field the velocity of the broad component stays almost constant.
+The broad component is blueshifted, concentrated in the most intense SF region and more metal-rich.
+These results strongly hint to an outflow causing these components, since an inflow should have lower metallicity containing more pristine gas from the IGM.

-We observe the highest velocities for the broad component in the host of GRB 031203, a compact but more massive galaxy.
-The emission spans at least 300--400 km\,s$^{-1}$ with possible additional components stretching over a total of 700 km\,s$^{-1}$.
-This clearly goes beyond a normal rotation field of a galaxy of this size and mass which should be of the order of $\sim$ 150 km\,s$^{-1}$ (see calculations in Sect. \ref{sect:discussion} above).
-Also here the broad component is blue-shifted and more metal rich, making the most clear outflow case in all our sample.
-Furthermore, this outflow seems to be asymmetric and/or connected to the main SF region in the galaxy as it is strongest in the central parts and weaker in the ``tail'' of the host to the West.
-Hence the outflow probably originates from the brightest parts of the galaxy and is either being blocked in some parts or intrinsically not spherically symmetric.
-The excess emission component in the red wing is curious and seems to be stronger in the Western part of the galaxy relative to the main emission component but is visible throughout the host.
-This might be an additional outflow component or shell or it could be connected to the radio emission from HI detected in \cite{Michalowski15}, which the authors interpret as infalling, metal poor gas.
+The possibly best example for an outflow is the host of GRB\,031203, where the emission spans 300--400 km\,s$^{-1}$ with possible additional components up to 700 km\,s$^{-1}$.
+This goes beyond the normal rotation field of a galaxy of this mass of $\sim$ 150 km\,s$^{-1}$.
+The broad component is blue-shifted and likely more metal-rich, adding to the outflow hypothesis.
+The broad component is strongest in the central parts and weaker in the Western ``tail'', implying that it might originate from the brightest SFR and is either blocked in some parts or not spherically symmetric.
+The excess emission in the red wing is stronger in the Western part but visible throughout the host.
+This might be an additional outflow component or shell or it could be connected to the radio emission from HI detected in \cite{Michalowski15}, claimed to be infalling, metal poor gas.